|A quick overview of how to set up your DISH satellite TV:

 1TB Records up to 100 hours of HD programming you can use a Harddisk up to 4TB (The external hard drive must not use flash memory and should only be a single-hard disk drive.)

-The Wally receiver has two receivers and can record two channels at a time but they have to be on the same satellite.
+The Wally has two receivers built-in and can record two channels at a time but they have to be on the same satellite or watch one channel and record another one.

 Do not swap the hard disk between receivers as you might encounter data loss.